hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/02_searching_files.md

 The redirection command for putting something in a file is `>`

-Let's try it out and put all the sequences that contain 'NNNNNNNNNN' from all the files in to another file called `bad_reads.txt`.
+Let's try it out and put all the sequences that contain 'NNNNNNNNNN' from all the files into another file called `bad_reads.txt`.

 ```bash
 $ grep -B 1 -A 2 NNNNNNNNNN Mov10_oe_1.subset.fq > bad_reads.txt